-- 155. Paragraphs 1-144 are incorporated here by reference. - 156.
-The void for vagueness doctrine arises when a law: (1) "fail[s] to provide the kind of notice that will enable ordinary people to understand what conduct it prohibits"; or (2) "authorize[s] and even encourage[s] arbitrary and discriminatory enforcement."
-Morales, 527 U.S. at 56. - 157.
-Additionally, under the unconstitutional conditions doctrine, the government "may not deny a benefit to a person on a basis that infringes his constitutionally protected interest, especially his interest in freedom of speech."
-Perry, 408 U.S. at 597.
+132. Paragraphs 1-121 are incorporated here by reference.

+133. The void for vagueness doctrine arises when a law: (1) "fail[s] to provide the kind of notice that will enable ordinary people to understand what conduct it prohibits"; or (2) "authorize[s] and even encourage[s] arbitrary and discriminatory enforcement."
+Morales, 527 U.S. at 56.

-- 158. S.B.
+134. S.B.
 266 and Regulation 9.016 violate the Fourteenth Amendment because their terms are impermissibly vague, making it impossible to determine what conduct is prohibited, and they encourage arbitrary and discriminatory enforcement.

-S.B.
-266's and Regulation 9.016's vague terms infringe Plaintiffs' constitutionally protected right to free speech because the terms require Plaintiffs to seek to conform their speech with vague provisions or risk losing access to generally available funds or general education designations. - 159.
-Regulation 9.016's ambiguous definitions provide no insight into understanding S.B.
-266's scope or determining how faculty and students can express their views. - 160.
-S.B.
-266's and Regulation 9.016's vague language prohibiting general education courses from "distort[ing] significant historical events"; teaching "identity politics"; being "based on theories that systemic racism, sexism, oppression, and privilege are inherent in the institutions of the United States and were created to maintain social, political, and economic inequities"; or containing "a curriculum based on unproven, speculative, or exploratory content" fails to provide sufficient notice as to (1) which courses may receive general education designation and (2) what professors are permitted to teach. - 161.
-The vagueness of S.B.
-266 and Regulation 9.016 leaves too much room for individual interpretation-permitting Defendants to classify some groups as violative of the law whose viewpoints they may disagree with, while supporting others' whose viewpoints they favor.
+135. Regulation 9.016's ambiguous definitions provide no insight into understanding S.B.
+266's scope or determining how faculty and students can express their views.

+136. S.B.
+266's and Regulation 9.016's vague language prohibiting general education courses from "distort[ing] significant historical events"; teaching

+"identity politics"; or being "based on theories that systemic racism, sexism, oppression, and privilege are inherent in the institutions of the United States and were created to maintain social, political, and economic inequities" fails to provide sufficient notice as to (1) which courses may receive general education designation and (2) what professors are permitted to teach.

+137. The vagueness of the law and Regulation 9.016 leaves too much room for individual interpretation-permitting Defendants to classify some groups as violative of the law whose viewpoints they may disagree with, while supporting others' whose viewpoints they favor.

-162. S.B.
+138. S.B.
 266 and Regulation 9.016 leave faculty and students with too many fundamental, unanswered questions about what conduct is prohibited, resulting in self-censorship and a chilling effect across campuses.